Author:

 - Increasing liability insurance rates

 With such dire consequences, it is wise to consult an experienced legal firm to reduce the charges or even have them dropped.
-Contact Kansas City DWI lawyers from the Missouri DWI & Criminal Law Center for information, advice, and advocacy.
+Contact Kansas City DWI lawyers from the Benjamin Law Firm, LLC for information, advice, and advocacy.
 Call now to schedule an initial consultation.

 When Will You Get Your Driver License Back After a Suspension or Revocation?